A Variety of Permit Types are Available for Employees

-The Occasional/Evening Parking Permit is intended to meet the needs of part-time employees, second- and third-shift employees, or employees who normally use other means of commuting.
+The Occasional/Evening Parking Permit is intended to meet the needs of employees who do not need to park every day or who normally use other means of commuting.
 This permit allows a person to park in an MIT gated lot for a daily rate.
 The daily rate fee is for a business day and not for each entry or exit during the day.

 To learn more about Occasional/Evening Parking for employees, visit the Occasional and Evening Parking page.
 Those with Occasional Parking permits are required to park in gated facilities within their parking zone.